 - 1. A summary industry profile, showing key events along a timeline could be considered; - 2.
 Expand the collection of state data to cover a broader range of species, with production and value reported, and make this data available in an electronic database.
 This database should be designed so that reports at the fishery level are possible.
 The publication would still report at a more aggregated level. - 3.
 Continue to work through the Fishery Statistics Working group to align methods of pricing species for the purpose of improving the accuracy of GVP estimates. - 4.
 Provide information in the publication that covers the post harvest sector. - 5.
 Consideration should be given for future editions to provide an analysis of supply chain issues in the industry and cost pressures along the chain. - 6.
-Consideration should be given for future editions to provide detailed analysis of Australian seafood consumption and comparison with other protein sources.
+Continue to improve presentation of the statistics, potentially including; an interactive 'dashboard' for analysis of the statistics; scope expansion of existing data products; other communication methods that may become available.